Sunksat/aowow_comments/README.md

 Adding Allakhazam comments for items - work in progress - account names uploaded 29.06.18

 account_alkz <-name of account database in your db

+aowow_comments_alkz <-name of comments table in your db, work in progress